Advisors dramatically transform your conversations with women by choosing just one of my 3 steps to engaging communication.

 - A place to write any money questions that she can review with you over the phone or in person.

 - A place to journal about money so she becomes more aware of her attitude and source of money challenges.

 - Within this journal, you can provide a Money Journal Exercise featuring a series of questions that can provide meaningful journaling opportunities, questions similar to the ones presented above.
-For those advisors in my Drip Marketing Membership Program, you can find the complete Money Journal Exercise in the Tools Library.

 Combining both the opportunity to engage her in meaningful and thoughtful conversations about her relationship with money AND providing her with a personal Money Journal and journaling exercises that inspire further awareness has the most powerful impact.